Finiteness properties for relatives of braided Higman--Thompson groups: Finiteness properties of braided Higman--Thompson groups

-One can visualize this map by first forgetting the labels and considering the merges as $d$-arcs, then ``combing straight'' the braid and seeing where the d-arcs are taken, as in Figure~\ref{fig:BMD-to-arc-cplx}.
-Note that the resulting simplex $(\Gamma)b^{-1}$ of $\marc_d(S)$ has the same dimension as the simplex~$[((b, \lambda),\Gamma)]$ of $\elbraigecpx_d^m$.
+One can visualize this map by first forgetting the labels and considering the merges as $d$-disks, then ``combing straight'' the braid and seeing where the d-disks are taken, as in Figure~\ref{fig:BMD-to-arc-cplx}.
+Note that the resulting simplex $(\Gamma_0)b^{-1}$ of $\BD_d(S)$ has the same dimension as the simplex~$[((b, \lambda),\Gamma)]$ of $\elbraigecpx_d^m$.

 The next lemma and proposition are concerned with the fibers of~$\pi$.